yastrip/ml-dyslexia-cortex/README.md

 presented in the paper "Distinct connectivity patterns between perception and attention-related brain networks characterize dyslexia: machine learning applied to resting-state fMRI", that is to be published in the journal cortex.
 A DOI identification number for this paper is to be created soon.

-txt files ending with 2 are between_network connectivity matrices (they are larger) txt files with no number are within_network connectivity matrices (smaller)
+a) txt files ending with 2 are between_network connectivity matrices (they are larger).
+b) txt files with no number are within_network connectivity matrices (smaller).